agrana/ask-gpt/README.md

    - Open a markdown file in Obsidian.
    - Select the text you want to send to ChatGPT.
    - Use the command palette (`Ctrl+P` or `Cmd+P`) and run `Send Prompt to ChatGPT`, or use the keyboard shortcut `Ctrl+G` (`Cmd+G` on Mac).
+   - Select the system message you want to use.

 4. **View the Response**

-   - The plugin will replace your selected text with the original prompt followed by ChatGPT's response.
+   - The plugin will insert the text response after the selected text.

 ## Settings